Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 ![Screenshot of Solana Explorer with logs from calling the Ping program](../assets/solana-explorer-ping-result.png)

-Scroll around the Explorer and look at what you're seeing:
+Scroll around the explorer and look at what you're seeing:
 - The **Account Input(s)** will include:
   - The address of your payer - being debited 5000 lamports for the transaction
   - The program address for the ping program